 Orange essential oil is known as the Oil of Tranquility.
 It is used to treat insomnia, stomach problems, constipation, gas, dry skin, and stress.
-Orange oil is very good for those who are suffering from chronic gas trouble.
+Orange oil is very good for those who are suffering from chronic gas trouble, nervous disorders, and depression.

 Orange essential oil is also useful when treating colds and flu.
 It eliminates toxins and stimulates the lymphatic system.
 Orange essential oil is a good diuretic and can be used to help treat water retention and obesity.
 It helps remove excess salt, uric acid, and other pollutants.
 Orange essential oil increases glandular activity.
 It helps promote menstruation, increase milk production, and regulate hormones.

 Orange essential oil is used in other cultures to treat puncture wounds when there is a threat of tetanus.
 It helps inhibit bacterial growth and disinfects the wound.

 Orange essential oil is used in perfumes and room fresheners.
 Since it has such a cheerful scent, it is often used in other cultures before social gatherings to promote a friendly atmosphere.
 Orange essential oil blends well with cinnamon, clove, ginger, frankincense, Neroli, jasmine, lavender, pine, and sandalwood.